-Real-time requirements are exacerbating this problem.
-Many critical RAN control loops impose strict time constraints that range from tens of microseconds to milliseconds.
 Applications that require real-time control loops can use a set of pre-defined policies offered by service models, which can run inside the RAN functions to eliminate control plane intervention latency.
 However, the current approach requires implementing control policies on a use-case basis and has scalability issues.
 The current E2 interface architecture does not provide the required flexibility for smart factories, as noted in Table I.

-D. X-haul Challenges
+C. X-haul Challenges

-In future 6G smart factories, optical fiber will serve as the primary transmission medium for wired manufacturing and production components, delivering high bandwidth, low latency, and reliability through Fiber-to-the-Edge (FTTE) technology, as depicted in Fig. 2.
-The main X-haul-related features that need to be considered in smart factories are from the current optical standards and interfaces that need to be considered in O-RAN architecture, as summarized in Table I. In particular, open X-haul (O-X-haul) interfaces need to be defined and established, depending on the chosen O-RAN functional split.
-In other words, the way RAN functions are split among O-RU, O-DU, and O-CU determines whether the front- or midhaul protocols and traffic traverse the optical transport network or remain local, defining the latency and throughput requirements towards the underlying optical X-haul.
-In addition, integrating any optical transport X-haul technology with the O-RAN may also require an adaptation and extension of O-RAN's native interfaces and protocols to seamlessly integrate the optical transport while preserving a cohesive overall performance and functionality of the O-RAN system.
+In future 6G smart factories, optical fiber will serve as the primary transmission medium for wired manufacturing and production components, delivering high bandwidth, low latency, and reliability through the Full-Fibre Connection (FFC) and Guaranteed Reliable Experience (GRE) features of the Fifth Generation Fixed Network (F5G) technology [11], as presented in Fig. 2.
+The main X-haul-related characteristics that need to be considered in smart factories are from the current optical standards and interfaces that must be considered in Open RAN architecture, as summarized in Table I. In particular, open X-haul (O-X-haul) interfaces need to be defined and established, depending on the chosen Open RAN functional split.
+In other words, the way RAN functions are split among O-RU, O-DU, and O-CU determines whether the front- or midhaul protocols and traffic traverse the optical transport network or remain local, defining the latency and throughput requirements towards the underlying optical Xhaul.
+As such, an F5G use-case scenario defines a passive optical network (PON)-based fronthaul for smart factory deployments, in which the transmission delay can be controlled to less than 1 ms for some specific applications, with additional synchronization functions and Time Sensitive Networking (TSN) capabilities [11].
+Moreover, with the FFC feature envisioned and standardized for future fronthauls, where E2E fiber connectivity will be established between the O-RUs and O-DU, the delays associated with the fronthaul transmission will become very small.
+Finally, integrating any optical access or transport X-haul technology with the Open RAN may also require an adaptation and extension of O-RAN's native interfaces and protocols to seamlessly integrate the optical transport while preserving a cohesive overall performance and functionality of the Open RAN system.

 IV.
-O-RAN EVOLUTION TOWARDS 6G SMART FACTORIES
+OPEN RAN EVOLUTION TOWARDS 6G SMART Factories

-Driven by the technology evolution of O-RAN, smart factories are expected to introduce new components, features, and interfaces to O-RAN.
+Driven by the technology evolution of Open RAN, smart factories are expected to introduce new components, features, and interfaces.
 These will include the components required to provide real-time control and proper control data.
-This section presents a possible evolution of the O-RAN standard towards smart factories and discusses the main components of interest, most notably the evolution of realtime RIC and U1 interface.
+This section presents a possible evolution of the O-RAN standard towards smart factories and discusses the main components of interest, most notably the evolution of real-time RIC and U1 interface.
 We finish this section with a short discussion of other technologies and their embedding in smart factories.